1960 Vuelta a España

-The 15th Vuelta a España (Tour of [Spain-nl]), a long-distance bicycle stage race and one of the three grand tours, was held from 29 April to 15 May 1960.
+The 15th Vuelta a España (Tour of Spain), a long-distance bicycle stage race and one of the three grand tours, was held from 29 April to 15 May 1960.
 It consisted of 17 stages covering a total of 3567 km, and was won by Frans De Mulder of the Groene Leeuw cycling team.
 Arthur Decabooter won the points classification and Antonio Karmany won the mountains classification.